 - In the Locate Web Page window and browse to the location of the data access page.

-- If the damage is occurred in the table and the previous solution won’t recover the table, try the following:
+- If the damage has occurred in the table and the previous solution won’t recover the table, try the following:

 - In Microsoft Access, export the table to an ASCII (delimited text) file.